Fastest Pakistani: Furqan Shines in London 2025

 In a remarkable showcase of endurance and national pride, Furqan Masood from Islamabad emerged as the fastest Pakistani runner at the 2025 London Marathon.
 Completing the grueling 42.195 kilometers in an impressive 3 hours, 10 minutes, and 7 seconds.

-In a remarkable showcase of endurance and national pride, Furqan Masood from Islamabad emerged as the fastest Pakistani runner at the 2025 London Marathon.
-Completing the grueling 42.195 kilometers in an impressive 3 hours, 10 minutes, and 7 seconds, Masood led a contingent of over 40 Pakistani and Pakistani-origin runners participating in one of the world's most prestigious marathon events
+In an inspiring display of endurance and national pride, Furqan Masood from Islamabad made headlines as the fastest Pakistani runner at the 2025 London Marathon.
+Covering the challenging 42.195 kilometers in 3 hours, 10 minutes, and 7 seconds, Masood led a group of more than 40 Pakistani and Pakistani-origin athletes in one of the world’s most prestigious marathon events.

 -